gmlang/chilledtofu/_osaka/breakfast.md

 * Background music is good.
 One place I went to played Ella Fitzgerald.
 * Not smoke free.
 You'll inhale other customers' smokes.
 * Coffee is really good.
 But you cannot get refills.
-* The meal is not hearty enough.
+* The meal is not hearty.

 {% include gallery caption="Breakfast at 3 places in Osaka" %}